git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 more accustomed with the combos, they begin to repeat moves by intuition since they grow muscle memory.

-That's kind of what the prefix key in tmux is like.
 Without understanding how to send *command sequences* to tmux via the prefix key, you'll pretty much be dead in the water.

 Key sequences will also come up in later if you use Vim or Emacs and other TUI (Terminal User Interface) applications.
 If you haven't internalized the